 (6) Represents market value or payout value for IM PSU and TSR PSU awards granted in 2018 for the 2018-2020 performance period, granted in 2019 for the 2019-2021 performance period and granted in 2020 for the 2020-2022 performance period.
 These awards become earned and payable on the date in the first half of the third year following the grant date on which the Compensation Committee determines that achievement of the performance goals for the applicable performance period.
-The number of shares of stock shown as not yet vested are based on the threshold level of performance for each of underlying awards' metrics or, if performance to date on the metric has exceeded the threshold level of performance achieved at December 31, 2020.
+The number of shares of stock shown as not yet vested are based on the threshold level of performance for each of underlying awards' metrics or, if performance to date on the metric has exceeded the threshold level, the level of performance achieved at December 31, 2020.
 Accordingly, for the 2018-2020 performance period, the IM PSU awards are reported at the maximum 200% level of performance and the TSR PSU awards are reported at the 65% level of performance.
-For the 2019-2021 performance.
-For the 2020-2022 performance period, the IM PSU awards are reported at the threshold 50% level of performance and the TSR PSU awards are reported at a 57% level of performance.
-For the 2020-2022 performance period, the IM PSU awards are reported at the threshold 50% level of performance and the TSR PSU awards are reported at the threshold 25% level of performance.
+For the 2019-2021 performance period, the IM PSU awards are reported at a 57% level of performance.
+For the 2020-2022 performance period, the IM PSU awards are reported at the threshold 50% level of performance and the TSR PSU awards are reported at the threshold 50% level of performance.